koendv/arm_can_tool/README.md

 [Cherry usb](https://github.com/cherry-embedded/CherryUSB) is an open source usb protocol stack.
 Within "arm can tool", cherry usb connects black magic debug and free-dap to different usb endpoints.
 The interaction between black magic debug and free-dap is minimal.

 [mui](https://github.com/olikraus/u8g2/wiki/muimanual) (minimal user interface) runs a small text menu on the oled display. mui is part of [u8g2](https://github.com/olikraus/u8g2/wiki), a lightweight graphics library.
-Navigating the menus is through a small multi-direction switch (joystick).
+Navigating the menus is through a small multi-direction switch.

 One of the differences between "black magic debug" and "arm can tool" is that